equinor/eit-web-ar/docs/epic3.md

 The multiplayer interaction was enabled through the use of **Nodejs** and **expressjs** as backend and API, **redis** as storage, and **socketio** for real-time communication between frontend and backend.

 ## Experiences made during Epic 3
 After epic 1 and epic 2 we had begun to get a good unsterstanding of A-frame and could start playing around with creating a frontend UI and backend with storage.
 We had no experience with expressjs, redis and socketio.
-So the main challenge was to learn these technologies, figure out the architecture, and get everything to work.
+So the main challenge was to learn these technologies, figure out the architecture, and get everything to work together.

 In the backend, most of the effort went into setting up a backend API and a system that stored game data and sent out events to players when new data was available.
 In the frontend, the A-frame AR scene was easy to manipulate on multiplayer requests, and we created custom A-frame components through vanilla javascript.
 We experienced some problems with Cross-Origin-Resource-Sharing and spent some time configuring nginx and expressjs to solve this.